 Understanding the 'Set' Object in JavaScript

-object in JavaScript is a collection of values where each value must be unique.
+The Set object in JavaScript is a collection of values where each value must be unique.
 This means that no two values in a set can be the same.
-Unlike arrays, Set
+Unlike arrays, Set is specifically designed to handle unique data and provides a convenient way to manage collections of data without duplicates.

 Key Characteristics of a Set:

-are unique.
-If you try to add a duplicate value, it will be ignored. - Order of elements: The order of elements in a
+- Uniqueness: All elements in a Setare unique.
+If you try to add a duplicate value, it will be ignored.

-can store any type of data, whether it be primitive values or object references.
+- Data type independence: A Setcan store any type of data, whether it be primitive values or object references.

 Basic Usage:

-Here is a simple example of how to create and use a Set
+Here is a simple example of how to create and use a Set:

 const mySet = new Set(); // Adding values to the Set mySet.add(1); mySet.add(5); mySet.add(5); // Duplicate value, will be ignored mySet.add('Hello'); console.log(mySet); // Output: Set { 1, 5, 'Hello' } // Checking the size of the Set console.log(mySet.size); // Output: 3 // Checking if a value exists in the Set console.log(mySet.has(5)); // Output: true // Removing a value from the Set mySet.delete(1); console.log(mySet); // Output: Set { 5, 'Hello' }